Make a claim for spinal surgery negligence

 Call us now for a free consultation on whether you have a claim

-Spinal surgery is, by its nature, quite a hazardous undertaking.
-It involves working in close proximity to the spinal cord, and of course that carries risk of outcomes as severe as death, paralysis, loss of bowel or bladder function, or loss of sexual function.
+Spinal surgery is, by its nature a hazardous undertaking.
+It involves working in close proximity to the spinal cord and of course that carries the risk of severe and life-changing injury.

 There are a few instances in which negligence may occur in connection with spinal surgery, such as: